astronomer/astro-docs/ac/next/02_production-core.md

 ### Alternative setup: Use an existing database

-Instead of creating a new PostgreSQL database, you can use an existing database as long as the following are true:
+Instead of creating a new PostgreSQL database, you can use an existing database as long as both of the following are true:

 - The database is compatible with Airflow as described in Prerequisites.
 - A user named `airflow` has ownership access to the database.